CurryPseudo/crm/README.md

 # crm

-Just a personal tool to delete large directory on Windows.
+Just a personal tool to delete large directory on Windows, but it should work on all platform.

 ## Usage